Tutorbird/algorithms_and_data_structures/personal_notes.md

 MergeSort:
  * Well that was fun.
 Dumb little mistakes like forgetting to update the index of the arrays while merging but overall easy to implement.
 Good DnC algorithms.
 10/10 would implement again.

+ Apparently it is the most asymptotically optimal of the comparison-based sorting algorithms.
+O(n * log(n))